 In-Person Conference Registration

-Please note: Join the Mythopoeic Society and then register for Mythcon 52 at the Society Members rate to save money and receive other member advantages.
+Please note: You can join the Mythopoeic Society and then register for Mythcon 52 at the Society Members rate to save money and receive other member advantages.
 See the Mythopoeic Society’s website for details.
 If you are uncertain of your membership status, please contact our Membership Secretary, Lynne Darga, at email@example.com.

 New Virtual Option

 Those who cannot or do not wish to attend Mythcon in person are invited to participate remotely in our virtual option.
 Our virtual option (via Zoom and Discord, as with Online Midwinter Seminar 1 and Mythcon 51) will include livestreaming Guests of Honor speeches from David Bratman and Rivera Sun and one track of paper and panel presentations on Saturday and Sunday.
-The cost of “attending” Mythcon 52’s virtual option is $20.
+The cost of “attending” Mythcon 52’s virtual option is $20 until May 31, $25 June 1 and later.
 You can register here

 REVISED Call for Papers/Panels — Deadline Extended!Because we have had to delay updating MythSoc members about our plans for Mythcon 52, we are extending our deadline for paper and panel proposals to May 15, 2022.